Finland thrives of the West Coast

 West Coast Universities of Applied Sciences Cooperation Program

-The West Coast Program 2023–2025 of Vaasa University of Applied Sciences (VUAS), Turku University of Applied Sciences (TUAS), Satakunta University of Applied Sciences (SAMK), and Centria University of Applied Sciences is built around two current themes: digital manufacturing technology and robotics, and clean energy solutions.
+The West Coast Program 2023–2025 of Vaasa University of Applied Sciences (VUAS), Turku University of Applied Sciences (TUAS), Satakunta University of Applied Sciences (SAMK), Centria University of Applied Sciences, and Novia University of Applied Sciences is built around two current themes: digital manufacturing technology and robotics, and clean energy solutions.
 These thematic priorities have emerged from the regions’ smart specialization strategies, the needs of local industries, and the strategic focuses of the local universities of applied sciences.
 The long-term goal of this cooperation is to strengthen the knowledge base of the West Coast and thus support regional development, as well as to enhance proactive approaches and multidisciplinary collaboration to solve systemic challenges.
 Close cooperation on the West Coast enables the implementation of more impactful RDI projects, the provision of high-quality joint training programs, and addresses the region’s skills shortage.

 The strategic needs of industries and the labor market are common across the West Coast region, and collaboration has naturally been in place for a long time.
 Additionally, the West Coast shares a long-standing and close cooperation with Sweden and Norway.
 The green transition, skills shortage, and changes in the security environment due to the energy crisis further emphasize the importance of active collaboration between Finland, Sweden, and Norway; thus, the West Coast Program aims for closer cooperation with Swedish and Norwegian partners as well.

-The West Coast Program 2023–2025 of VAMK, TUAS, SAMK, and Centria is built around two current themes: digital manufacturing technology and robotics, and clean energy solutions.
+The West Coast Program 2023–2025 of VAMK, TUAS, SAMK, Centria and Novia is built around two current themes: digital manufacturing technology and robotics, and clean energy solutions.
 These thematic priorities have emerged from the regions’ smart specialization strategies, the needs of local industries, and the strategic focuses of the local universities of applied sciences.
 The long-term goal of this cooperation is to strengthen the knowledge base of the West Coast and thus support regional development, as well as to enhance proactive approaches and multidisciplinary collaboration to solve systemic challenges.
 Close cooperation on the West Coast enables the implementation of more impactful RDI projects, the provision of high-quality joint training programs, and addresses the region’s skills shortage.

 The strategic needs of industries and the labor market are common across the West Coast region, and collaboration has naturally been in place for a long time.
 In addition to the current themes, cooperation is being strengthened in well-being, security of supply, and logistics.
 New business models are naturally integrated into the overall framework.
 Moreover, the West Coast shares a long-standing and close cooperation with Sweden and Norway.
 The green transition, skills shortage, and changes in the security environment due to the energy crisis further emphasize the importance of active collaboration between Finland, Sweden, and Norway; thus, the West Coast Program aims for closer cooperation with Swedish and Norwegian partners as well.